Below you’ll find the transcript for episode 16, How to Find Volunteers, from the Women’s Ministry Toolbox Podcast.

 4. Celebrate after the event together.

 That can be so much fun and so helpful.
 Get their feedback on the event.
 Give them a thank you gift.
 I love it when I can find favor-related thank you gifts to give the women on the team.
 Bless them with a meal or dessert or some kind of food-related celebration.
-(CTA, Inc. has some great volunteer gifts at budget-friendly prices.)

 5. Listen to their feedback.

-We want to invite our volunteers to debrief with the team and to complete a Post Event Evaluation Form.
+We want to invite our volunteers to debrief with the team and complete a Post Event Evaluation Form.
 They have likely seen and witnessed God work in ways that the rest of your team may have missed because they were busy serving in their roles.

 It’s been said that for every volunteer you have four people will attend your event.
-They’re going to tell their friends that they’re involved, it’s going to come up in conversation, they’re going to be excited about what’s happening in, they’re going to tell others because they don’t want them to miss out – so use lots of volunteers.
+They’re going to tell their friends that they’re involved, it’s going to come up in conversation, they’re going to be excited about what’s happening, they’re going to tell others because they don’t want them to miss out – so use lots of volunteers.

 I know that it can be tempting sometimes to hold things close and tight because we want to make sure that the event goes off without a hitch.
 It can be hard to let go of control, in all honesty.
 I struggle a lot with this.